willzhang/willzhang.github.io/README.md

 Will hugo blog with [hugo-theme-cleanwhite](https://github.com/zhaohuabing/hugo-theme-cleanwhite).

 * publish with github action
-* branch main: content
+* branch main: for content
-* branch hugo: publish
+* branch gh-pages: for publish